njasm/container/README.md

 ### Defining Singleton Services

-For singleton services, you use the singleton method invocation. the service will be instantiated the first time it is requested, all future requests for that service, will return the same object.
+For singleton services, you use the singleton method invocation.
+The service will be instantiated the first time when it is requested, if declared as an anonymous function.
+You can also register an already instantiated class.

 ```php
 $container->singleton(